4 Common Types of Japanese Processed Tofu

-Though Tamago Dofu is a tasty processed food that looks like tofu, it isn’t a processed tofu.Speaking of processed tofu products, there are 4 major ones that are widely known in Japan,
+Though Tamago Dofu is a tasty processed food that looks like tofu, it isn’t a processed tofu.When it comes to Japanese processed tofu products, there are 4 common types that are widely enjoyed in Japan.

-4 Major Processed Tofu Products that are Widely Known in Japan
+4 Common Types of Processed Tofu that are Widely Enjoyed in Japan

-so, today I want to introduce the 4 major processed tofu products that have been enjoyed by Japanese for a long time.As they are common Japanese foods, all of them are available at almost any supermarket in Japan.
+Therefore, today I want to introduce the 4 common processed tofu products that have been enjoyed by Japanese for a long time.Since these are common Japanese foods, all of them are available at almost any supermarket in Japan.

 Yaki Dofu (焼き豆腐)